-As at 24 March 2020, Mr Henry Ngo has a 21.26% direct interest and a deemed interest of 2.29% (held through Allsland Pte Ltd) in Bonvests.
+As at 26 March 2021, Mr Henry Ngo has a 21.26% direct interest and a deemed interest of 2.34% (held through Allsland Pte Ltd) in Bonvests.
 He also has a 40.00% interest in the issued share capital of Goldvein Holdings, which in turn has a 59.78% interest in the issued share capital of Bonvests.
-Bonvests wholly owns Goldvein, Richvein, The Allied Folks Ptd Ltd and the Residence Hotel & Resorts Management Pte Ltd. Accordingly, Mr Henry Ngo is deemed interested in the entire issued share capital of Goldvein, Richvein, The Allied Folks Ptd Ltd and the Residence Hotel & Resorts Management Pte Ltd. Accordingly, Mr Henry Ngo is deemed interested in the entire issued share capital of Goldvein, Richvein, The Allied Folks Ptd Ltd and the Residence Hotel & Resorts Management Pte Ltd, by virtue of Section 7 of the Act and Goldvein, Richvein, The Allied Folks Pte Ltd and The Residence Hotel & Resort Management Pte Ltd are each an interested person as defined by Chapter 9 of the Catalist Rules.
+Bonvests wholly owns Goldvein, Richvein, The Allied Folks Pte Ltd and the Residence Hotel & Resorts Management Pte Ltd. Accordingly, Mr Henry Ngo is deemed interested in the entire issued share capital of Goldvein, Richvein, The Allied Folks Pte Ltd and the Residence Hotel & Resorts Management Pte Ltd, by virtue of Section 7 of the Act and therefore Goldvein, Richvein, The Allied Folks Pte Ltd and The Residence Hotel & Resort Management Pte Ltd are each an interested person as defined by Chapter 9 of the Catalist Rules.
 Allsland is wholly-owned by Mr Henry Ngo and accordingly, is also an interested person as defined by Chapter 9 of the Catalist Rules.